Schedule of the Computer Weekly Buyer's Guide feature series.

 Despite the high drama and publicity surrounding the Oracle vs. SAP lawsuit, customers don’t really care, and SAP will be able to absorb any damages, analysts said.

 The CDC has published a report offering guidance on creating a health care social media policy that will help organizations build business and manage employees' personal use.

 Microsoft made the on-ramp to Azure easier for Windows users by adding loads of new features.
 But customers still need time to wrap their heads around the cloud idea.

 MicroScope puts its questions to Alex Teh, commercial director of Vigil Software What is the best/worst advice you have received and from whom?
 The best advice I received came from one of the founders of Vigil Software.
-He told me that we should quit our jobs, move to a different country and start

 Small and medium-size businesses (SMBs), like their enterprise brethren, are shifting their technology focus from IT to business technology (BT).